thi-ng/umbrella-docs-temp/fsm.str.md

 ## str variable

 String-only version of [seq](./fsm.seq.md)<!-- -->.
 Returns `Match.FULL` once the entire given string could be matched.
-Unless `collect` is true (default: false), only matches given string and does not collect input.
-Therefore then also only passes an empty string to `fail` callback.
-If `collect` is true, the failed callback will be called with the collected input.

 <b>Signature:</b>

 ```typescript
 str: <C, R>(str: string, success?: LitCallback<string, C, R> | undefined, fail?: LitCallback<string, C, R> | undefined, collect?: boolean) => Matcher<string, C, R>
 ```

+## Remarks

+Unless `collect` is true (default: false), only matches given string and does not collect input.
+Therefore then also only passes an empty string to `fail` callback.
+If `collect` is true, the failed callback will be called with the collected input.